Chicago Mosaic School: History

 The Chicago Mosaic School was founded in early 2005 by artist Karen Ami, and it quickly became the premier center of education for Mosaic Arts in the United States.
-Before shifting her focus toward mosaics in her practice, Karen had a long career as a working artist in painting and ceramics, earning her BFA from the Boston Museum School and MFA from the School of the Art Institute of the Chicago.
+Before shifting her focus toward mosaics in her practice, Karen had a long career as a working artist in painting and ceramics, earning her BFA from the Boston Museum School and MFA from the School of the Art Institute of Chicago.
 In 1993, she took an interest in mosaics and found there were few resources in the United States for artists interested in a serious study of the medium.
 After several years of independent research and practice, she sought formal instruction in Italy.
 She connected with established and trained mosaic artists from around the world and invited them to come to Chicago to educate a new generation of students in the United States.
 Ami served as the president of the Society of American Mosaic Artists.
 With her background as a ceramicist and formulation in traditional mosaic technique, Ami was inspired by her love of mosaics to establish a hub for learning in Chicago, where expertise of ancient methodology and application could mingle with a contemporary perspective and aesthetic experimentation.

-Starting as an intimate 8-person studio classroom in early 2000s, the school grew organically into a multifaceted organization offering over 150 classes and workshops a year to thousands of students.
+Starting as an intimate eight-person studio classroom in early 2000s, the school grew organically into a multifaceted organization offering over 150 classes and workshops a year to thousands of students.
 The school provides artists, teachers, and enthusiasts of all levels a place to explore all facets of the medium, from introductory courses for beginners to master workshops for those with an advanced fine art background.
 The school is known for providing a nurturing and creative environment as well as for a multitude of beautiful large public artworks.

 The faculty has also grown from a single instructor to a team of fifteen, composed of year-round core and adjunct faculty and a robust visiting artist program and a new Artist in Residence program.
 The core instructors of CMS are professionally trained, practicing artists that provide instruction for all levels of student.
 The CMS Visiting Artists program brings some of the world's most influential contemporary mosaicists to Chicago from Italy, England, France, Scotland, Japan and Australia.
 The school preserves and promotes Mosaic Art through school programs, community partnerships, teacher training programs, and creating sustainable Mosaic Art for public or commercial spaces.
 It is an educational source for lectures, tours, demonstrations, and presentations from local, national, and international artists.